 Wouldn’t it be great if we could go to work and never have conflicts with co-workers?
-Unfortunately, it happens and too often forces you and many others to leave an otherwise good job.
+Unfortunately, it happens and too often forces you and many others to leave an otherwise good job with patients you love.

 But let’s put the brakes on any current situation you are facing and see if it can be repaired or improved enough to compel you to stay.
-Remember, like neighbors, you can’t always choose who you work with.
-Sometimes leaving a job for one bad situation can land you in the middle of another that’s different and worse.
+Remember, like neighbors, you can’t always choose who you work with and sometimes leaving a job for one bad situation can potentially land you in the middle of another one that’s different and worse.

-Here are some simple things to try before giving up.
+Here are some simple things to try to help the situation:

 Rationally Assess the Situation

-Often when in a heated or stressful exchange, we shift from rational thinking to survival mode (amygdala brain).
-This is important for survival but overkill for most interpersonal relationship situations.
+Often times when in a heated exchange or stressful moment, we shift from rational thinking to survival mode (amygdala brain).
+This is an important function for survival but is overkill for most interpersonal relationship situations we encounter with co-workers and others.

-If you feel your blood boiling and want to unload on a co-worker it’s really important to step away and re-group.
+If you feel your blood beginning to boil and you want to unload on a co-worker it’s really important to step away and re-group.
 If you let the amygdala take over and run the conversation you may dominate and win the battle, but you won’t win the war.
 In order to strengthen relationships, cooler heads need to prevail.

-That also means when someone has lost control on you the best thing you can do is NOT join them.
+That also means when someone has lost control on you – best thing you can do is NOT join them (as hard as it may be).
 Don’t try to out-argue or match their tone.
 It never ends up good.
 Take the high road.
 Calmly ask if the matter can be discussed later (ideally 24 hours later, but even an hour would help) and give them a specific time.

 Never Go Over their Head at the Beginning

 Some people tend to not want to deal with conflict at all and instead go straight to the boss.
-But in fairness to the person you are having a conflict with, it’s best to try and work it out with them.
+But in fairness to the person you are having a conflict, it’s best to try and work it out with them one-on-one first.

-If you’ve tried talking it out and the problem continues, I would make a second and possibly even a third attempt before escalation.
-Give them a suggestion that if the problem continues that it would be important to you to involve the boss.
+If you’ve talked to the co-worker and the problem continues, I would make a second and possibly even a third attempt before escalation.
+And, give them a suggestion that if the problem continues that it would be important to involve the boss to help resolve it.

 Try this: “Clearly we haven’t come to a good solution to this problem, I think if it continues we need to go in together and talk with…”